2 DYA residents positive; 41 new COVID-19 cases out of 254 tests

 Two residents of the Department of Youth Affairs tested positive for the novel coronavirus that causes COVID-19.

-They are among the 41 new COVID-19 cases out of 254 tests conducted on Saturday.
+These are among the 41 new COVID-19 cases out of 254 tests conducted Saturday.
 There are now a total of 4,216 officially reported cases of COVID-19.
 There have been 71 deaths linked to the respiratory disease.
 There are 1,642 people in isolation and 2,503 not in active isolation.

 5. Staff and resident temperature and wellness checks will continue to be conducted and recorded during each shift.